rm0anand/-libinput-config/README.md

-# Maintainer needed

-Back when I made this hack, I didn't expect so many people to actually use it.
-Unfortunately, I'm no longer able to maintain it on my own.
-Your help is always welcome.

----

 libinput-config allows you to configure your inputs in case your Wayland compositor doesn't have a certain config or has none.